 About 13 percent of adults in the United States suffer from migraines—that’s 35 million people, according to Susan Hutchinson, M.D., director of the Orange County Migraine & Headache Center in Irvine, California.
 It turns out, 27 million of those migraine sufferers are of the fairer sex.
 While migraines are about equally prevalent in boys and girls, after puberty, the ratio of migraine occurrence tips to 3:1, with the ladies losing out big time, Dr. Hutchinson says.
 In fact, girls are more likely to have their first migraine during the year of their first period than at any other time in their lives, according to the Migraine Research Foundation.
 Why?
 Again, hormones.

 For women, migraines are often marked by throbbing pain that’s worse on one side of the head, nausea, vomiting, and sensitivity to light and noise.
-For those women who have migraines with aura, those symptoms are often prefaced by seeing flashing lights and floating lines, developing temporary peripheral blindness, experiencing numbness or tingling in the face or hands, suffering a distorted sense of smell, taste, or touch, and experiencing mental confusion, according to the North American Menopause Society.
+For those women who have migraines with aura, those symptoms are often prefaced by seeing flashing lights and floating lines, developing temporary peripheral blindness, experiencing numbness or tingling in the face or hands, suffering a distorted sense of smell, taste, or touch, and experiencing mental confusion.

 While migraines typically last for anywhere from four to 72 hours, when shifting hormones are to blame, they tend to run the long side, notes Dr. Hutchinson.
 “My speculation is that, often, the underlying hormonal trigger continues to be present unlike, for example, a migraine caused by a food trigger that is ingested, causes a migraine, and then is no longer ingested so the trigger does not continue to be present,” she says.